Alone, all alone

 Anxiety Skills Group for St. George's University Community

 Anxiety interferes with sleep, eating, relationships, test-taking, studying and working.
 It is highly treatable.
 The PSC is pleased to offer to all students, employees and their significant others the private and confidential Anxiety Skills Group, a skill-building program in which you will learn how to deal constructively with your anxiety.
-The group runs in six-week cycles.
-The next will start on March 15, 2018, from 12:00 - 1:00 p.m. and March 20, 2018 from 5:30 to 6:30 p.m. respectively.
-Thereafter, the each group will meet weekly for five consecutive sessions.
+The group runs in four-week cycles.
+The next will start on September 4, 2018 from 5:30 to 6:30 p.m. and September 6, 2018, from 12:30 - 1:30 p.m.
+Thereafter, each group will meet weekly for three consecutive sessions.

 Healthy Relationships Group

 This group provides a safe and non-judgmental space for exploring yourself and interpersonal style in areas such as trust, intimacy, anger, assertiveness, relating cross-culturally and dealing with authority.
 Come and experiment with new ways of relating to others and get support and feedback from others.
-The group will meet weekly on Tuesdays beginning on January 30, 2018 from 5:30 -7:00 p.m. at the PSC Group Room in St. Andrews Hall.
+The group will meet weekly on Tuesdays beginning on September 4, 2018 from 5:30 -7:00 p.m. at the PSC Group Room.

 Issues at Home/Transitional Support Group for Students